bigskysoftware/htmx/www/content/essays/codin-dirty.md

 ### "God" Objects

-You will often hear people criticise the idea of ["God objects"](https://en.wikipedia.org/wiki/God_object) and I can of course see where the criticism comes from: an incoherent class with a morass of unrelated methods is obviously a bad thing.
+You will often hear people criticise the idea of ["God objects"](https://en.wikipedia.org/wiki/God_object) and I can of course understand where this criticism comes from: an incoherent class with a morass of unrelated methods is obviously a bad thing.

-However, I think that fear of "God objects" can tend to lead to overly-decomposed software as well.
+However, I think that fear of "God objects" can tend to lead to an opposite problem: overly-decomposed software.

+(Note that the term "overly-decomposed software" will be incoherent to some developers.)

 To balance out this fear, let's look at one of my favorite software packages, [Active Record](https://guides.rubyonrails.org/active_record_basics.html).